snie2012/snie2012.github.io/about.md

 permalink: /about/
 ---

-Write about anything I find interesting.
+Write about something I find interesting.